cosmicfools/CombinationGenerator/README.md

 CombinationGenerator basically is a helper that use brute-force to generate all possibilities for a concrete DataModel given a list of possible values per property.
 CombinationGenerator use Generics, so it makes your life even easier.

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

 Is valid for iOS 9 and higher.
-Requires Swift 5.0 and XCode 10.0 or higher.
+Requires Swift 5.2 and XCode 11.0 or higher.

 ## Installation